-Positive youth development is a comprehensive developmentally-appropriate framework that emphasizes the importance of building on young people's positive attributes to promote success.
-It assists young adults in obtaining a sense of safety and structure; a sense of belonging and membership; a sense of self-worth and social contribution; a sense of independence and control over one's life; and a sense of closeness in interpersonal relationships.
+in obtaining a sense of safety and structure; a sense of belonging and membership; a sense of self-worth and social contribution; a sense of independence and control over one's life; and a sense of closeness in interpersonal relationships.
 Young adults and adults establish positive, pro-social relationships and then cooperate to provide opportunities and supports for other people, including other justice-involved young adults.
-By actively participating in these efforts, young people learn that while they may have made mistakes in the past, they are also capable of learning new skills that they can use to better themselves, their families, and their communities.
+By actively participating in these efforts, young people learn that while they may have made mistakes in the past, they are also capable of learning new skills that they can use to better themselves, their families, and their communities.9 f.
 Case Management by Probation Officers

 In conjunction with the mentoring, participating young adults will work one-on-one with their DOP probation officers, who will receive training in the Arches approach and provide case management.
-Young adults, together with their probation officers, will have developed Individual Achievement Plans (IAPs) that identify the developmental milestones that will help prepare them to engage productively in education, work and civic life.
+Young adults, together with their probation officers, will have developed Individual Achievement Plans (IAPs)10 that identify the developmental milestones that will help prepare them to engage productively in education, work and civic life.
 The seven IAP domains include housing, education, workforce development, healthy relationships with a positive adult, antisocial/criminal thinking, behavioral health, and additional services and support.
 Young adults with identified needs in the domains of antisocial/criminal thinking, healthy relationships with a positive adult, education and/or workforce development will be targeted for the Arches intervention.
 Mentors, in both group and one-on-one sessions, will work with the young adults to reinforce the goals set forth in the IAPs.

 Probation Officers will be responsible for ensuring that appropriate young adult clients are referred to the Arches program, and will maintain regular communications with the Project Coordinators at participating nonprofit organizations delivering the mentoring intervention.
 The key point of contact for the Probation Officer will be the Project Coordinator.
 Probation Officers will also be responsible for coordinating necessary referrals for young adults on probation, including referrals to services for health and mental health, substance abuse, and anger management, as well as connections to educational and employment opportunities.
+Service providers are expected to help DOP with assessment of clients for referral to Arches, including visits to DOP offices and NeONs.

+g.
 Participant Stipends

 Cash stipends totaling \$800.00 are available for each participating young adult.
 The costs are assumed by DOP and should not be included in the application.
-DOP will disburse cash stipends to participants at pre-determined intervals based on their attendance at Arches group mentoring sessions (\$100 after one month, \$200 after three months and \$500 after six months) based on reports of attendance submitted to DOP by the vendor.
+DOP will disburse cash stipends to participants at predetermined intervals based on their attendance at Arches group mentoring sessions (\$100 after one month, \$200 after three months and \$500 after six months) based on reports of attendance submitted to DOP by the vendor.